Polymer/old-docs-site/0.5/platform/web-animations.md

 A `KeyframeEffect` object defines a single keyframe effect that applies to a single element target.
 For example:

-    var effect = new KeyframeEffect(targetElement,
+    var effect = new KeyframeEffect(targetElement, [
-        [{left: '0px'}, {left: '100px'}], 2000);
+        {transform: 'translate(0)'},
+        {transform: 'translate(100px)'}
+    ], 2000);

-Here, the target element's "left" CSS property is modified smoothly from `0px` to `100px` over 2 seconds.
-It's a subclass of `AnimationEffectReadOnly`, which provides timing configuration.
+Here, the target element's "transform" CSS property is modified smoothly from `0px` to `100px` over 2 seconds.
+The `KeyframeEffect` is a subclass of `AnimationEffectReadOnly`, which provides timing configuration.

-Note!
-Animating the "left" property is good for simple sites, but it will cause the browser to run layout on every frame.
-Regardless of your approach to animation, try to stick to animating "tranform" and "opacity" for the greatest performance.
+See the Web Fundamentals [guide to Animations and Performance](https://developers.google.com/web/fundamentals/look-and-feel/animations/animations-and-performance) for more information on the best CSS properties to animate, and other animation best practices.

 ### Animating between keyframes